-Every bespoke commission begins with a conversation.
-Bespoke clients are often drawn to my aesthetic - to the textures, forms, and quiet detail - but may have some specific requirements in mind.
+If you are drawn to my aesthetic - the textures, forms, and quiet detail - but have some specific requirements in mind, the Bespoke Process may be perfect for you.

 1. Enquiry & First Steps